 Enterprise manager.
 As it turns out, this was not the first time a rental car was stolen, but it was the first time for me.
 The manager calmly took down the information.
 He wasn’t upset or worried; just helpful.
 After more reports and more explanations, he brought me another car.
 He trusted me to not lose it this time.

 I don’t have my luggage back and insurance paperwork looms, but I’m struck by how much kindness helped me navigate a difficult situation.
+I’m reminded of when a friend got car insurance by choosing to consider more here in terms of options, and they had a similar experience.

 You have this opportunity every day.
 How can you show kindness to those you work with?
 Maybe you can pick up their copies off the copy machine and drop them by their desk; make a new pot of coffee when the last cup is gone; notice when someone seems down and offer concern; complement a job well done.